 Here is what to expect: Speed limits and road signs are quite often not respected.
 Drivers overtake when it is not permitted.
-Illegally or awkwardly parked cars are frequently an obstacle and slow down circulation, because people leave their vehicles on the pedestrian crosswalk, the curb, in a roundabout or directly in front of a shop entrance.
-There is a red light in the countryside and no traffic in sight?
-The driver in front of you may just decide to drive through that red light, because it makes sense to him or her under the circumstances.
+Illegally or awkwardly parked cars are frequently an obstacle and slow down circulation, because people leave their vehicles on the pedestrian crosswalk, the curb, in a roundabout, directly in front of a shop entrance, or partially on the roadway.

 Sometimes You Need A Small Car To Make It Through The Narrow Streets